biotaphy/biotaphy.github.io/index.md

 collaboration among [iDigBio](http://www.idigbio.org) at the University of Florida, [Lifemapper](http://lifemapper.org) at the University of Kansas, and [The Open Tree of Life](http://tree.opentreeoflife.org/opentree) at the University of Michigan.
+The goal of the BiotaPhy Project is to create an extensible, stable, and technically-supported biodiversity community science gateway that makes it easy to utilize the massive and growing amount of species data available from biological museums through open APIs and in user-defined workflows that catalyze convergent research, and more broadly support education and workforce training in biodiversity informatics.

-The platform computes and serves a public archive of species occurrence points for over 700,000 species from the [Global Biodiversity Information Facility](http://www.gbif.org) (GBIF), and predicted distribution models for about a third of those - terrestrial species with at least 20 unique,
+The Biotaphy Platform computes and serves a public archive of species occurrence points for over 700,000 species from the [Global Biodiversity Information Facility](http://www.gbif.org) (GBIF), and predicted distribution models for about a third of those - terrestrial species with at least 20 unique,